Bank of America seeks to void verdict in $1.27 billion 'Hustle' case

 In a decision last month, Rakoff ordered Bank of America to pay $1.27 billion and Mairone to pay $1 million.

-The judge at that time called the Hustle program "from start to finish the vehicle for a brazen fraud" and said the evidence of the fraud was "ample."
+The judge at that time called the Hustle programme "from start to finish the vehicle for a brazen fraud" and said the evidence of the fraud was "ample."

 The case is U.S. ex rel O'Donnell v.
 Bank of America Corp et al, U.S. District Court, Southern District of New York, No. 12-01422.